orugantinavadeep18/Inventry-management-system/README.md

 ### 🔐 User Roles
 - **Admin**
+- Only admin can accesss the login that admin can add or remove the customer creditionals of admin given at last
   - Full access to dashboard
   - Manage staff, products, categories, suppliers, orders
   - View stock insights and analytics